Aseptic meningitis: Signs and symptoms

 Aseptic meningitis is a disease that can depend on the patient's age, however, research has shown some distinct symptoms that indicate the possibility of aseptic meningitis.
 A variety of patients notice a change in body temperatures (higher than normal temperatures 38-40 °C), marked with the possibility of vomiting, headaches, firm neck pain, and even lack of appetite.
 In younger patients, like babies, a meningeal inflammation can be noticed along with the possibility of hepatic necrosis and myocarditis.
 In serious cases, a multiple organ failure can also signal aseptic meningitis and oftentimes, in babies, seizures and focal neurological deficits can be early symptoms of aseptic meningitis.
 In fact, in newborns, the mortality rate is 70%.
-The next set of age group, like children, have similar but varying symptoms of sore throat, rashes, and diarrhea.
+Children have similar but varying symptoms of sore throat, rashes, and diarrhea.
 In adults, symptoms and the harshness of them tend to be less in duration.
 Additionally, the probability of developing aseptic meningitis increases when patients have a case of mumps or herpes.

 Symptoms of meningitis caused by an acute viral infection last between one and two weeks.
 When aseptic meningitis is caused by cytomegalovirus 20 percent of individuals face mortality or morbidity.
 If left untreated it can affect an individual's hearing and learning abilities.